 Lost leads can always translate into lost sales, so your sales team needs to be persistent when chasing leads and closing sales.
 Admittedly, it can be challenging to do this as it’s increasingly taking longer to close deals, but if you don’t follow up on a lead, you’re guaranteed not to get the sale.

-Sales automation systems can ensure that any leads that come through are followed up and responded to, which frees your sales team to get more leads in the works.
+Sales automation systems can ensure that any leads that come through are followed up and responded to, which frees your sales team members to get more leads in the works.

 2. Target Good Leads